CA-APM/docker-TimImage_builder/README.md

 - **start_tim9.7.0.sh**: This script will start the docker container as per the name.

-  _Note:  the configured SPAN interface will be hijacked from the docker host and made exclusively available to the inside of the TIM container._
+  _Note: in *secured* mode, the configured SPAN interface will be hijacked from the docker host and made exclusively available to the inside of the TIM container.
+The host mode will share the host network inside the container._
    * In case the container does not yet exist, it will be built and started.
-  * In case it already exists, the existing instance will be started and networking setup according to request
+   * In case it already exists, the existing instance will be started and networking setup according to request.

 - **tim9.7.0_shell.sh**: This one will drop you to a shell directly inside the running container